 What methods of service can I use to notify the other party?

-There are 4 methods approved under the Texas Rules of civil procedure for giving legal notice or delivering divorce papers those include:
+There are four methods approved under the Texas Rules of civil procedure for giving legal notice or delivering divorce papers.
+Those include:

 - personal service